jenkinsci/jenkins/README.md

 # Adopters

-Jenkins is used by millions of users and thousands of companies.
+Jenkins is used by millions of users, and thousands of companies.
 See [adopters](https://www.jenkins.io/project/adopters/) for the list of Jenkins adopters and their success stories.

 # License